 The Society publishes a Newsletter, holds Winter Illustrated Talks and during the summer arranges visits to places of interest.
 Our three main events are the AGM where the activities and achievements of the year are discussed, the Awards Evening where certificates are presented for particularly good examples of new development and we organise the annual Heritage Open Days in the town.
 Both the evening events conclude with refreshments and general socialising.

 The Society has an ever growing Image Archive of Ipswich and always welcomes new photographs to add to the archive of Ipswich past.

-We are able to give small grants towards local environmental improvements of various kinds and this is often a spur to business another bodies.
+We are able to give small grants towards local environmental improvements of various kinds and this is often a spur to business and other bodies.

 Navigating the site.
 Click on the menubar at the top of the web page to access pages on the site.
 Many links can be found to other features within the pages, notably on the sidebar at the left.
 When you want to download a PDF file giving fuller information and larger images, it will open in a new window, so that you won't leave the original page.
-If you have any problems with the PDFs it may be because you need to update Adobe Acrobat Reader on your computer or device; you can get a free update on the Adobe site.
+If you have any problems with the PDFs it may be because you need to update Adobe Acrobat Reader (or other software used to read PDF files) on your computer or device; you can get a free update on the Adobe site.